Contact Mary Suditu & the Cross Bronx Bridges Team

 What type of analysis is being performed as part of the Environmental Assessment (EA)?

-NYSDOT is evaluating the project’s potential effects on social, economic and environmental topics, such as traffic, land use, environmental justice, wetlands, surface waters and rivers, floodplains, coastal zones, stormwater management, ecology and wildlife resources, parks and recreational uses, historic and cultural resources, air quality, and noise.
+NYSDOT is evaluating the project’s potential effects on social, economic and environmental topics, such as traffic, land use, social effects, wetlands, surface waters and rivers, floodplains, coastal zones, stormwater management, ecology and wildlife resources, parks and recreational uses, historic and cultural resources, air quality, and noise.
 NYSDOT is assessing both operational and construction effects.

 What is the difference between an Environmental Assessment and an Environmental Impact Statement?